East Londonderry (UK Parliament constituency)

-East Londonderry is a parliamentary constituency in the United Kingdom House of Commons.
-The current MP is Gregory Campbell of the DUP.
+East Londonderry is a constituency in Northern Ireland represented in the House of Commons of the UK Parliament.
+Its current Member of Parliament (MP) has been Gregory Campbell of the DUP since 2001.

 Constituency profile

 This is a mostly rural constituency stretching from the hill country of the Sperrin Mountains in the south to the Atlantic coast in the north; and from the suburbs of Derry city in the west to the River Bann in the east.
 The constituency's two main towns are Limavady and Coleraine; other urban areas include the upland town of Dungiven; and the coastal resorts of Portstewart and Portrush (the latter in fact lies in Country Antrim).

 Boundaries

-The seat was created in boundary changes in 1983, as part of an expansion of Northern Ireland's constituencies from 12 to 17, and was predominantly made up from the old Londonderry constituency, minus the area around the city of Derry/Londonderry itself which formed the new Foyle constituency.
-(Its name therefore refers to the county rather than the city, making the name dispute less contentious.)
+The seat was created in boundary changes in 1983, as part of an expansion of Northern Ireland's constituencies from 12 to 17, and was predominantly made up from the old Londonderry constituency, minus the area around the city of Derry itself which formed the new Foyle constituency.

 From further revisions in 1995 (when it lost parts of the district of Magherafelt to the Mid Ulster constituency), and until the 2008 revision, it covered exactly the same area as the districts of Coleraine and Limavady.
 The inclusion of all of Coleraine Borough means that part of the East Londonderry constituency is actually in County Antrim.

-For the 2010 general election the East Londonderry constituency was formed by the following local government areas, as confirmed by the Northern Ireland Parliamentary Constituencies Order.
+For the 2010 general election, the East Londonderry constituency was formed by the following local government areas, as confirmed by the Northern Ireland Parliamentary Constituencies Order.